sigridR/hello-world/README.md

 Hi,

-this is a first commit, try to see the difference.
+this is a first and now a second commit, try to see the difference.

 PS: Liebe :)